Keeganoshi/covid19/README.md

 # Covid19 Data
-This is a basic enrichment of the Jon Hopkins COVID-19 dataset - https://api.github.com/repos/CSSEGISandData/COVID-19/
+This is a basic enrichment of the John's Hopkins COVID-19 dataset - https://api.github.com/repos/CSSEGISandData/COVID-19/